OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 ## 1 Chronicles 21:20

-Now Ornan turned back and saw the angel,
+Ornan turned back and saw the angel,
 and his four sons who were with him hid themselves.

-> And Ornan was threshing wheat.
+> Ornan was threshing wheat.

 ---

 ## 1 Chronicles 21:21

-As David came to Ornan,
+As David approached Ornan,

 > Ornan looked and saw David,
 > and went out from the threshing floor,
-> and prostrated himself to David with his face to the ground.
+> and bowed down to David with his face to the ground.

 ---